lrspeiser/sigmagravity/README.md

 ### 1.4 Physical Motivation and Theoretical Status

 **Important caveat:** Σ-Gravity is currently a **phenomenological framework** with theoretical motivation but without rigorous first-principles derivation.
-The following subsections describe candidate physical mechanisms that *could* underlie the observed effects, but these remain speculative hypotheses, not established physics.
-We present them to motivate the functional forms used, while being explicit about what is derived vs. assumed.
+We are explicit about what is derived vs. assumed (see §1.6).

-#### 1.4.1 The Coherence Hypothesis (Speculative)
+#### 1.4.1 The Coherence Hypothesis

-**The hypothesis:** In extended mass distributions with ordered motion, gravitational effects from spatially separated sources may combine more effectively than in compact or disordered systems.

-**Analogies (imperfect but suggestive):**
-- **Antenna arrays:** Signals from multiple elements combine coherently when phased correctly
-- **Superconductivity:** Cooper pairs maintain phase coherence across macroscopic distances
-- **Laser cavities:** Photons add coherently through stimulated emission

-**Why these analogies are imperfect for gravity:**
-- There is no known mechanism for "gravitational stimulated emission"
-- Standard quantum gravity calculations show corrections of order $(\ell_{\text{Planck}}/r)^2 \sim 10^{-70}$—utterly negligible
+**The hypothesis:** Gravitational enhancement depends on the kinematic state of the source—specifically, whether the velocity field is ordered (rotation-dominated) or disordered (dispersion-dominated).

+**Observable consequence:** The enhancement factor Σ is suppressed in systems with high velocity dispersion relative to ordered rotation.
+This is parameterized through the coherence window W(r), which depends on the ratio $v_{rot}/\sigma$.

-- No calculation demonstrates that gravitational phases align in galactic disks
+**Theoretical status:** The "coherence" language is **motivational**, not derived from first principles.
+No QFT calculation demonstrates that gravitational phases align in galactic disks.
+Standard quantum gravity corrections are of order $(\ell_{\text{Planck}}/r)^2 \sim 10^{-70}$—utterly negligible.
-- The "coherent vs. incoherent addition" argument is heuristic, not derived from QFT

-**What we actually use:** The *functional form* of Σ-Gravity (multiplicative enhancement that grows with radius and decreases with acceleration) is **phenomenologically successful**.
-Whether this emerges from quantum coherence, modified gravity, or some other mechanism remains an open question.
+**What we actually use:** The *functional form* of Σ-Gravity (multiplicative enhancement depending on acceleration and kinematics) is **phenomenologically successful**.
+The underlying mechanism remains an open question.
+Analogies to coherent systems (lasers, superconductors, antenna arrays) are discussed in §5 but should not be taken as rigorous physics.

 #### 1.4.2 The Cosmological Scale Connection (Dimensional Analysis)